andrewgdotcom/spelling/spelling-rules.md

 NB whether an "e" is üseless is often a matter of jùdjment, bùt it is NOT üseless if:

 * it is acting as a helper-ë
-* it maintains an unvoised s
+* it mäintäins an unvoised s

 1Y: Grammar